Macintosh IIvx: Reception and replacement

-While the IIvx shares the model designation of other Macintosh II computers, Apple originally intended the IIvx to be the first computer in the Macintosh Centris line.
-According to Apple, their lawyers were unable to complete the trademark check on the "Centris" name in time for the release of this computer so it ended up being sold the IIvx.
-Machines bearing the Centris name were introduced a few months later.
-Notably the Macintosh Centris 650 was released four months after the IIvx for $250 less, immediately rendering the IIvx obsolete, since the 650 was powered by the 68040 CPU.
-The IIvx's base price was slashed by more than a third.
-Because of increasing competition from Dell and other PC manufacturers, prices of the IIvx continued to fall quickly; by the end of June 1993, the price of the 5/80 + CD-ROM configuration had dropped to $1,799, about half its original price.
+While the IIvx was released as part of the Macintosh II family, Apple originally intended the IIvx to be the first computer in the Macintosh Centris line.
+According to Apple, their lawyers were unable to complete the trademark check on the "Centris" name in time for the release of this computer so it ended up being sold as the IIvx.
+Machines bearing the Centris name were introduced a few months later, ending up all Centris models were powered by the 68040 or 68LC040 so the IIvx with its 68030 was never rebranded as a Centris.
+Notably, the Macintosh Centris 650 was released in February 1993 with an entry-level configuration that was $250 less than the IIvx's starting price in October 1992, so then Apple then slashed the IIvx's base price by more than a third to prevent obsolescence.
+Because of increasing competition from Dell and other IBM PC compatible manufacturers who were offering the Intel i486DX (the equivalent to the 68040), prices of the IIvx continued to fall quickly; by the end of June 1993, the price of the 5/80 + CD-ROM configuration had dropped to $1,799, about half its original price.
 For a while afterwards, people who bought an expensive Mac that quickly became outdated were said to have been "IIvx-ed".

+The IIvx was discontinued in October 1993, alongside the rebranding of Centris models to Quadra, and the release of the Quadra 605 (also sold as the LC 475 and Performa 475).
+The Quadra 605 was Apple's most affordable model to have the 68LC040 (upgradable to the 68040 which includes FPU), but was not a direct replacement in form nor price to the IIvx.